This post may contain affiliate links for products I recommend. This does not change the price you would pay.

 We all like to let off some steam when the summer comes and that is completely natural.
-When we’re blessed with free time, we tend to throw all the routine and rules to the wind and just enjoy life without any limitation.
+When we’re blessed with free time, we tend to throw all the routines and rules to the wind and just enjoy life without any limitation.
 This is not a bad idea when you’re a grownup, but if you have children, leaving them without any structure they had during their school months will easily result in chaos.

-It is vital for your sanity to keep some discipline your children have throughout the year during summer months.
-That could be a challenge seeing that the only thing your little ones will want is to play all day, but you need to persevere and here are 5 tips to help you get your kids to sleep during the summer months.
+It is vital for your sanity to keep some discipline your children have throughout the year during the summer months.
+That could be a challenge seeing that the only thing your little ones will want is to play all day, but you need to persevere here are 5 tips to help you get your kids to sleep during the summer months.

 Structure Is Necessary